Sand and Water Table in Preschool

 What is a Sand and Water Table?

-Of course, it can be a table as pictured above.
+Of course, it can be a table as pictured at the top of the page.
 You do not HAVE to purchase something expensive to have this interest center in your classroom.
 You can use a large, clear bin ON a table!
 Or ON the floor!

 The most common items used in the table are…you guessed it!...water or sand!

 Regardless of what you use in this table, please be sure it is supervised!
 Water is slippery and sand hurts when it gets in the eyes.
 Also, speaking of sand: We always have spray bottles with water in them to slightly water down the sand before play.
 Sand (even Play Sand meant for sand boxes) can get dusty indoors.
 A slight spray of water (not enough to make it so wet that it clumps together) keeps the dust away.

 Placement of your Sand and Water Table should be near other active interest centers.
 This center tends to be noisy with excitement and would therefore be best placed near Dramatic Play or the Block Area, which also tend to be noisier!
 This allows the children to actively participate without disturbing children who are in interest centers that require less interruption such as the Library or Computer Area.